Business Valuation Report Sample

 Brian S. Mazar, CBI, MBA, AVA

-The business valuation contained in this report is confidential and is intended for the exclusive use of the person(s) or company for whom it was prepared.
+The sample business valuation report contained is confidential and is intended for the exclusive use of the person(s) or company for whom it was prepared.
 Reproduction, publication or dissemination of all or portions hereof may not be made without prior approval from American Fortune Business Valuations or the person(s) or company for whom it was prepared.

 Mr. John R. Smith, Owner ABC Company